hsph-bst236/HW-Data_Structures/README.md

 - Run `python3 -m pip install -r requirements.txt` and then `python3 createMeasurements.py` to create the data.
 See [1brc](https://github.com/ifnesi/1brc#submitting) for additional arguments (that can be used for debugging).
 Note that the data contains the city name and a temperature measurement.
 - Write a python script called `station_quantiles.py` that computes (and prints) the 25th, 50th, and 75th percentiles of temperature measurements per station, alphabetically ordered.
 - Write R script `station_mean_max.R` to print out the min, max, mean of temperature per station, alphabetically ordered.
 Run your code on the class cluster using one CPU node and report the running time.
-(Tip: use AI to improve the running time comparable to python with prompts like: translate python to R, using similar packages like polars or DuckDB, other ways to optimize the running, and see how AI may help you to optimize the code).
+(Tip: Use AI to improve the running time comparable to python with prompts like: translate python to R, using similar packages like polars or DuckDB, other ways to optimize the running.
+See how AI may help you to optimize the code).
 - Run your code on the class cluster using one CPU node.
 Measure  and report the time of the R and python code and analyze the bottleneck.
-- Create an interactive website to visualize the data.
+- Create an interactive website to visualize the data and deploy it using Github.
+You can decide what to visualize.
+Briefly demonstrate how to use the website in ReadMe.
+(Tip: Ask AI how to deploy the website on Github.
 Some ideas include an R shiny interactive map displaying the location of the stations and their temperatures.
 See [this example](https://github.com/phillipnicol/shinyapp_demo) that was created by following [this tutorial](https://hbctraining.github.io/Training-modules/RShiny/lessons/shinylive.html).
-A more detailed example is [GWAS diverse monitor](https://gwasdiversitymonitor.com/).
-We strongly recommend using generative AI to help design the visualization.
+One motivating demo example is [GWAS diverse monitor](https://gwasdiversitymonitor.com/).
+We strongly recommend using generative AI to help design the visualization. )